 We adapt to the challenges and needs of the current economy and society, according to scientific policies.
 We focus our research, resources and capabilities on two scientific priorities and five areas of specialization.
 In addition, we make us of two transversal singularities as drivers for increasing interdisciplinary collaboration.

 Since the middle of the s.
 XX, due to the industrial activity, the temperature rises, the ice masses melt, the sea level rises, the ocean acidifies and the climatic events are more extreme and frequent.
 Huge costs and lower capacity to produce food await us.
-The contributions of marine research to the knowledge of change climate and its effects are key in the implementation of adaptation and management strategies.
+The contributions of marine research to the knowledge of climate change and its effects are key in the implementation of adaptation and management strategies.
 For the CIM this challenge is a priority.
 We approach this problem from its three possible perspectives: paleoclimate, observation and modelling.
 This pluridisciplinary approach will be very useful to understand socioecological effects of climate change in advance contributing to the planning and formulation of climate change management policies.